Endobotm/RAT/README.md

 So if you found this you are either someone from my server or you found this by searching things... you shouldn't be looking for.
 Anyway this is a project by me, your local dumbass, and I am trying to make a version of my previous R A T but without using discord.
 So it will have 2 programs, and maybe a bit more functionality.

-## Pending Features
+## Features

-If you haven't already noticed, this is unfinished, there are a lot more features I want to add and I will list them here, you can just see them, or if you are interested, help complete them.

-- Logger - Communication DONE :D, UI pending
+- Key Logger
-- Client IPv4 and IPv6 - DONE :D
+- Client IPv4 and IPv6
-- The Terminal - DONE :D
-- The File Uploader design and implementation - DONE :D
+- Remote CMD
-- The File Downloader design and implementation - DONE :D
+- File Uploading and Downloading to/from Client
-- A FLASHBANG! - DONE :D
+- FLASHBANG! the Client
-- Message Client - DONE :D
+- Message Client
-- Screen View - DONE :D
-- Screen View Controls - DONE :D
+- Client Screen View

-"Note of the idiots who can't find the project": it is in the test folder, because it is still testing...
+## The Next Step

+I have implemented all the features I initially wanted to implement, and I am quite happy with how it turned out.
+But I think it could use more features.
+Why didn't I implement more features?
+I don't have any more ideas for features.
+Yea I could have implemented some features from the previous R A T like the camera interface.
+But thats a bit too far (as if this isn't an invasion of privacy already).
+But if you have any ideas for features, do let me know and I will implement them!